 Choosing a Path

-It is also quite easy for Buddhists to use Yoga asanas or pranayama, the outer aspects of Yoga teachings into their practice.
-It may be difficult to meditate upon the Supreme Self of Vedanta, while meditating upon the non-Self of Buddhism.
-It is difficult to maintain certain devotional approaches in a Buddhist context where there is no real God or Creator.
+There are a number of people who combine Hindu Yoga and Buddhism,.
+Some people may follow gurus in both traditions.
+It is easy for Buddhists to use Yoga asanas or pranayama, the outer aspects of Yoga teachings.
+It is more difficult for them to meditate upon the Supreme Self of Vedanta, and the non-Self of Buddhism.
+It is difficult to maintain certain devotional approaches in a Buddhist context where there is no real Cosmic Lord or Creator.

 Honoring All Paths: Following Our True Path

-But in coming together the diversity of teachings should be preserved, which means not only recognizing their unity but respecting their differences.
+Yet in coming together the diversity of teachings should be preserved, which means not only recognizing their unity but respecting their differences.
 This is the same issue as that of different cultures.
-While we should recognize the unity of humanity, we should allow various cultures to preserve their unique forms, and not simply throw them all into one big melting pot, in which all their distinctions are lost.
+While we should recognize the unity of humanity, we should allow various cultures to preserve their unique forms, and not simply throw them all into one big melting pot, in which their distinctions are lost.

-While we should honor all paths, we do need to follow a single path to the goal.
+While we should honor all paths, we may need to follow a single path to the goal.
 Hopefully, that path will be broad, but every path must have some guidelines and not every path will work for everyone.